PART # 001

 There are no parables in Paul’s epistles.

-Everything that this apostle writes, every bit of it is nothing short of pure, incorruptible and unadulterated Scripture.
+Everything that this apostle writes, is nothing short of pure, incorruptible and unadulterated Scripture.

 And without any trace of doubt, it can indeed be taken at face value.